Kathleen Turner: Reception and public image

-Turner was considered one of the most prominent sex symbols of the 1980s, a designation largely attributed to her performance in Body Heat.
+Turner's performance in Body Heat gave her a reputation as a sex symbol.
+She is considered one of the most prominent sex symbols of the 1980s, a designation largely attributed to her performance in Body Heat.
 Turner worked to avoid being typecast in similar roles.
 She described "rage" as a common theme running through most of her characters.
-Her deep, husky voice is considered a trademark throughout her career.
+Her deep, husky voice has been considered a trademark throughout her career.
 Ann Lee of The Guardian described her as "magnetic" on screen "fierce, bold and sultry, with an impeccable sense of comic timing to match that oh-so-husky and commanding voice".